OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Discussion of Limitations and Potential Solutions

-\paragraph{Static-Scene Assumption.} While the static-scene assumption is fundamental to existing 3D visual grounding benchmarks, several directions could relax it in future extensions.
-One potential solution is to move from a single reconstructed scene to a 4D (spatio-temporal) representation, using RGB-D video with scene flow or object tracking to enable grounding within short, locally static time windows.
-Another approach is static–dynamic decomposition, where dynamic SLAM or motion segmentation separates stable background geometry from moving objects, allowing OpenGround to operate on the static component while handling dynamic objects through small local reconstructions.
-Alternatively, a tracking-then-grounding paradigm can ground objects in a near-static frame and maintain their positions over time via 2D or 3D tracking.
-These directions are promising but introduce substantial engineering complexity beyond the conceptual scope of our open-world grounding framework, so we leave them as future work.
+In the main paper, we discuss several limitations of OpenGround, including the static-scene assumption, the assumption that relevant objects are spatially proximal, and the dependence of Context-Guided Perception (CGP) on the underlying segmentation model.
+These limitations do not affect the core formulation of our open-world grounding framework, but they may influence its robustness and applicability in more challenging real-world settings.
+To better contextualize these limitations, we further discuss below several possible extensions and engineering directions that could alleviate them.
+These discussions are not part of the main contribution of this paper, but may provide useful guidance for future work.

-\paragraph{Spatial-Proximity Assumption.} For references that are spatially far apart, global reasoning can be introduced without requiring full exploration.
-During reasoning, a BEV (bird’s-eye-view) layout can assist long-range spatial inference, while in ACE, a BEV-based spatial partition could guide the VLM to first select plausible regions before performing detailed observation and cognition enhancement.
+\paragraph{Static-Scene Assumption.} OpenGround is currently designed for static scenes, which is consistent with the setting of existing 3DVG benchmarks.
+To relax this assumption, one possible direction is to move from a single reconstructed scene to a 4D spatio-temporal representation, where RGB-D video, scene flow, or object tracking can support grounding within short locally static time windows.
+Another possible direction is static--dynamic decomposition, where dynamic SLAM or motion segmentation separates stable background geometry from moving objects, allowing the framework to operate on the static component while handling dynamic objects through local updates.
+A simpler alternative is a tracking-then-grounding paradigm, which first grounds the target in a near-static frame and then maintains object identity over time through 2D or 3D tracking.
+These extensions are promising, but introduce substantial system complexity beyond the current scope of this work.

-\paragraph{Dependence on Segmentation Quality.} Segmentation robustness can be improved using ensemble segmentation.
-It combines predictions from multiple segmentation models (e.g., different SAM variants or architectures), allowing the system to aggregate consensus regions and suppress model-specific errors.
-This typically reduces fragmentation and improves mask stability across diverse environments.
+\paragraph{Spatial-Proximity Assumption.} Our current design assumes that relevant objects are usually spatially close, which is common in existing 3DVG queries.
+However, for long-range references involving objects that are spatially far apart, additional global reasoning may be required.
+One possible solution is to introduce a bird's-eye-view (BEV) scene representation to provide coarse global layout information during reasoning.
+Similarly, CGP could be extended with BEV-guided region proposal or spatial partitioning, so that the system first identifies plausible large-scale regions and then performs detailed local perception within them.
+Such mechanisms may improve the handling of long-range dependencies while preserving the efficiency of progressive grounding.